gchq/stroom-docs/content/en/docs/HOWTOs/EventPostProcessing/EventForwardingHowTo.md

 We are now presented with the _Stepping_ tab positioned at the start
 {{< screenshot "HOWTOs/v6/UI-MultiGeoFwd-36.png" >}}Stroom UI MultiGeoFwd - MultiGeoFwd Pipeline start{{< /screenshot >}}

-If we step forward by clicking on the {{< stroom-icon "step-forward-green.svg" "Step Forward" >}} icon we will see that our first event in our source stream has a Client Country location of USA.
+If we step forward by clicking on the {{< stroom-icon name="step-forward.svg" title="Step Forward" colour="green"  >}} icon we will see that our first event in our source stream has a Client Country location of USA.

 {{< screenshot "HOWTOs/v6/UI-MultiGeoFwd-37.png" >}}Stroom UI MultiGeoFwd - MultiGeoFwd Pipeline Test first record{{< /screenshot >}}